MariuszJozef/CppDatabases/README.md

 soci::session sql(soci::mysql, "db=mysql user=root");
 soci::session sql(soci::postgresql, "dbname=postgres");
 ```
 There is a minor difference for MS SQL Server, but the main difficulty with the latter is to install it on Linux (it requires its own Docker container), and has not yet been attempted as of this writing.
-Therefore CRUD operations for MS SQL Server are temporarily blank, but will be filled in shortly - and similarly to the other databases which already work.
+Therefore CRUD operations for MS SQL Server are temporarily blank, but will be filled in shortly - apart from the connect statement, the syntax is similar to what is already presented for the other working databases.

 ## Pleasant user interface for CRUD operations